 Welcome to ENV H 515!
 ENV H 515 is the first course of a two-course sequence (ENV H 515/516).
-The overall goal of the series is for students to expand the basic concepts and mechanisms of toxicology gained in ENV H 503 to understand how chemicals interact with biological systems to produce adverse effects, i.e., the science of toxicology.
-Thus, prerequisites for this course include having taken ENV H 503.
+The overall goal of the series is for students to expand the basic concepts and mechanisms of toxicology to understand how chemicals interact with biological systems to produce adverse effects, i.e., the science of toxicology.
+Thus, prerequisites for this course include having taken ENV H 503 OR having a knowledge of dose-response principles, toxicity testing, toxicokinetics and biotransformation.
+These concepts will be reviewed during the first session.